yshiawallace/Logs-Analysis-Project/README.md

 ## Instructions
 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) for your operating system.
 2. Download and install [Vagrant](https://www.vagrantup.com/downloads.html) for your operating system.
-3. Fork and clone this [repository](https://github.com/udacity/fullstack-nanodegree-vm) or download this .zip [FSND-Virtual-Machine.zip](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/59822701_fsnd-virtual-machine/fsnd-virtual-machine.zip), then open (unzip) the file.
+3. Fork and clone this repository.
-4. Download the `newsdata.sql` database [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), unzip it, and place it inside the `vagrant` directory within the `FSND-Virtual-Machine` folder you just downloaded in step 3.
+4. Download the `newsdata.sql` database [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), unzip it, and place it inside the `vagrant` directory within the `Logs-Analysis-Project-master` folder you just downloaded in step 3.
-5. Fork this repository and clone the `logs-analyzer.py` file.
-Place this file in the same `vagrant` directory as in step 4.
+5. Move the `logs-analyzer.py` file into the same `vagrant` directory as in step 4.
-6. Open Terminal (if using a Mac) or Git Bash (if using Windows), and `cd` into the folder called `vagrant` inside of the `FSND-Virtual-Machine` folder.
+6. Open Terminal (if using a Mac) or Git Bash (if using Windows), and `cd` into the folder called `vagrant` inside of the `Logs-Analysis-Project-master` folder.
 7. Run the command `vagrant up` (this may take a few minutes).
 8. Once this command is finished running, run the command `vagrant ssh`.
 9. Then run the command `psql -d news -f newsdata.sql` to load the data into your local database.